hjdhjd/homebridge-unifi-protect/docs/FeatureOptions.md

 | `Disable.SecuritySystem.Alarm`                | Remove the security alarm switch on the security system accessory. *(Default)*

 #### <A NAME="video"></A>Video Feature Options
+Audio and video options can be applied on a per-streaming-client basis, if you choose.
+This means that you can optionally choose to set a certain stream quality or disable audio, for specific HomeKit streaming clients.
+For example, you may choose to always disable audio support when your Apple TV (with a static IP address) requests a camera stream.

 Video feature options allow you to tailor which RTSP streams are utilized for HomeKit video streaming.

 | Option                                        | Description